gicentre/litvis/documents/tutorials/elmVegaliteWalkthrough/elmVegaliteWalkthrough2.md

 The final parameter of `position` is a list of any additional encodings in our specification.
 Here, with only one encoding, we provide an empty list.

 As we build up more complex visualizations we will use many more encodings.
-To keep the coding clear, the idiomatic way to do this with elm-vega is to chain encoding functions using point-free style.
+To keep the coding clear, the idiomatic way to do this with elm-vegalite is to chain encoding functions using point-free style.
 The example above coded in this way would be

 ```elm {l s}